Bhigher/Bhigher/README.md

 - 👋 Hi, I’m @Bhigher
-- 👀 I’m interested in css, scss, sass, angular, react-native
+- 👀 I’m interested in css, scss, sass, vue, react-native and tailwind
-- 🌱 I’m currently learning css grid and angular
+- 🌱 I’m currently learning vue.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...